ClaGra/Internet_Technology_Beer_Brewing/README.md

 To make the application accessible online without needing to restart a local server, we deployed the backend to a Platform-as-a-Service (PaaS) provider — Render.
 This allows users and testers to access the backend anytime via a consistent URL.

 ## Project Management
-> 🚧: Include all the participants and briefly describe each of their **individual** contribution and/or roles.
-Screenshots/descriptions of your Kanban board or similar project management tools are welcome.

 The project of the web application for the Brauverein Full was developed collaboratively by a team of four.
 Roles and responsibilities were  divided, and the team coordinated progress through regular meetings and shared documentation.

 ### Roles